Volkya/chat-Python/README.md

 # Dependencies

-to install socketio: `pip3 install flask-socketio`
+We use Flask framework and socket.io library

+pip3 install flask

+pip3 install flask-socketio